In reception children's maths is assessed against 2 areas:

 Shape, space and measures:

-At Raunds Park Infants, the reception team use Abacus planning to teach the children whole class inputs and will then provide children with opportunities to use what they have learnt in practical situations, both independently and supported by a teacher.
+At Raunds Park Infants, the reception team use the White Rose scheme of work to help plan and teach the children.
+Whole class inputs and will then provide children with opportunities to use what they have learnt in practical situations, both independently and supported by a teacher.
 In reception children are able to display their knowledge verbally and by using concrete materials but children will also be encouraged to start recording their work when their teacher feels that they are ready.
 The Kinetic Letters handwriting scheme also teaches children how to form their numbers correctly and this should be supported at home when appropriate.

 How can you help your children at home?